 Where will I find rodents?

-Rodents are found nesting in a variety of both indoor and outdoor environments.
+Rodents are found nesting in a variety of indoor and outdoor environments.
 Rats, depending on their exact species, like to nest outside in trees, woodpiles, under decks and foundations, along the sides of rivers, and in areas of debris.
-Mice typically nest outside in tree stumps, woodpiles, in dense vegetation, in fields, or in abandoned bird (or other small animal) nests.
+Mice typically nest outside in tree stumps, woodpiles, dense vegetation, fields, or in abandoned bird (or other small animals) nests.
 Inside, both rats and mice like to nest in quiet, out-of-the-way places, such as behind walls, in attics or basements, inside crawlspaces, behind appliances, in closets, or underneath sinks.

 How do I get rid of rodents?

 The best way to solve your Dallas property’s rodent problem is to partner with a local pest control company.
 When you partner with Cantu Pest & Termite, our knowledgeable and friendly professionals will provide the comprehensive services needed to eliminate rodents and prevent their return.
 With over 30 years in the pest control industry, we are proud to provide all of our customers with dependable and trustworthy home pest control and commercial pest solutions.
 To learn more about eliminating rodents and other household pests from your Dallas, Fort Worth, Houston, or surrounding area home, reach out to Cantu!